 Troubleshooting checklist

-6. decide whether SMTP is still the right integration path
+- decide whether Gmail SMTP is still the right path for the workload

 Use MailSlurp for Gmail SMTP testing